whosonfirst/go-whosonfirst-dist/README.md

 ### wof-dist-build

-Build one or more distribution files for a repository. _This is code that is actively been worked on so don't rely on it yet, or approach it accordingly._
+Build one or more distribution files for a list of Who's On First repositories.

 ```
 $> ./bin/wof-dist-build -h